DU145

 DU145 (DU-145) is a human prostate cancer cell line.
 DU145, PC3, and LNCaP are considered to be the standard prostate cancer cell lines used in therapeutic research.

-The DU145 cell line was derived from a central nervous system metastasis, of primary prostate adenocarcinoma origin, removed during a parieto-occipital craniotomy.
+The DU145 cell line was derived from a central nervous system metastasis, of primary prostate adenocarcinoma origin, removed during a parieto-occipital craniotomy of a 69-year-old, white male.
 DU145 are not hormone-sensitive and do not express prostate-specific antigen (PSA).
 DU145 cells have moderate metastatic potential compared to PC3 cells, which have high metastatic potential.
-DU145 cells are androgen receptor positive.